-- Press Add New.
+- Press New Request.

 - Fill in all the required fields and import your RIS-file.
-Now all selected titles will show.

 - Literature not available in the UBL can be requested for purchase through the field Books to be purchased.
-Please note: it can take up to two months to process a new printed addition to the collection and place the item on reserve.
+Please note: it can take up to a few months to process a new printed addition to the collection and place the item on reserve.
 E-books are usually made available within a few days.

 Course reserve shelves are available for the following library locations:

-Asian Library (UB): second floor, entrance 8
+Asian Library: in the reading room on the second floor, near entrance 8

-For questions you may also contact your subject librarian
+For questions you may also contact your subject librarian.